-As an apologist at Catholic Answers I often get calls and e-mails from people dealing with the immoral behavior of others who are close to them.
+As an apologist, I often get calls and e-mails from people dealing with the immoral behavior of others who are close to them.
 They are unsure of what, if any, action they can or should take in the matter.

 First, let’s look at the full context of Jesus’ words:

-If we break this passage down line by line, it becomes clear that Jesus was not telling his disciples that they could not ever judge the behavior of others.
-Rather, he was cautioning them to live righteous lives themselves so that their judgment of others’ behavior would not be rash judgment and their efforts would be effective in admonishing their neighbors.
+If we break this passage down line by line, it becomes clear that Jesus was not telling his disciples they could not ever judge the behavior of others.
+Rather, he was cautioning them to live righteous lives themselves so their judgment of others’ behavior would not be rash judgment, and their efforts in admonishing their neighbors would be effective.

 “Judge not, that you be not judged.”
 By itself, this statement could be construed to mean that one may escape even God’s judgment simply by not judging the behavior of others.
-Of course, everyone is judged by God, so this cannot be a proper understanding.
+But everyone is judged by God, so this cannot be a proper understanding.
 Jesus goes on to reformulate his statement in a positive way: “With the judgment you pronounce you will be judged, and the measure you give will be the measure you get.”
-Jesus indeed expects his disciples to judge but he warns that they, too, will be judged in a like manner.
+Jesus indeed expects his disciples to judge, but he warns that they will be judged in a like manner.

-This is reminiscent of the line in the Lord’s Prayer, “forgive us our trespasses as we forgive those who trespass against us” (Matt.
+This is reminiscent of the line in the Lord’s Prayer: “forgive us our trespasses as we forgive those who trespass against us” (Matt.
 6:12).
-Much more than a simple warning that God will treat us as we treat others, this is an appeal to each of us to be as much as we can like God in the way that we treat others.
-The Catechism of the Catholic Church explains, “there has to be a vital participation, coming from the depths of the heart, in the holiness and the mercy and the love of our God.
-Only the Spirit by whom we live can make ‘ours’ the same mind that was in Christ Jesus” (CCC 2842).
+Much more than a simple warning that God will treat us as we treat others, this is an appeal to each of us to be as much as we can like God in the way we treat others.
+The Catechism of the Catholic Church (CCC) explains, “There has to be a vital participation, coming from the depths of the heart, in the holiness and the mercy and the love of our God.
+Only the Spirit by whom we live can make ‘ours’ the same mind that was in Christ Jesus” (2842).

 Jesus then explains how to judge rightly: “First take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.”
 Much to the point of this article, there can be no doubt that those final words—”take the speck out of your brother’s eye”—are, indeed, permission to judge so long as it is done rightly.